 Biography

 Leslie Bellavance was born in Hartford, Connecticut and grew up in Providence, Rhode Island.
-Early influences included the artworks in the collection of the Rhode Island School of Design Museum of Art.
-As an undergraduate she traveled abroad in Europe and lived in Rome, Italy for one year.
+As an undergraduate art student she traveled abroad in Europe and lived in Rome, Italy.
 She received a Bachelor of Fine Arts degree Summa Cum Laude from Tyler School of Art at Temple University in Philadelphia and a Master of Fine Arts degree from the University of Chicago.
-Leslie Bellavance has exhibited her artwork in the United States and in Europe.
-She has received numerous grants and awards including a National Endowment for the Arts Fellowship and a Wisconsin Arts Board Fellowship.
-Her book,